jkirsten1/jkirsten1.github.io/about.md

 published: true
 ---

 My name is Jake Kirsten.
 I'm a senior at Northern Michigan University studying information security and graduate in December.
 I developed a passion for cybersecurity after expressing interest in software engineering.
-At the time a professor at Wayne State University urged me to persue cybersecurity as a way to compliment the growing software engineering field, and all it took was one networking class to get me hooked.
+At the time a professor at Wayne State University urged me to pursue cybersecurity as a way to compliment the growing software engineering field, and all it took was one networking class to get me hooked.

 ## About the blog